Module terminal

 Terminal library for Lua.

-It provides a simple and consistent interface to the terminal, allowing for cursor positioning, cursor shape and visibility, text formatting, clearing the screen, scrolling, and more.
+It provides a simple and consistent interface to the terminal, allowing for cursor positioning, cursor shape and visibility, text formatting, and more.

 For generic instruction please read the introduction.